From innovative Thai to mouthwatering deserts with Nile views, here are the best restaurants in Cairo you must try.

 How to use this list:

-Some of Cairo’s best restaurants are inside hotels.
-But they’re a far cry from the lackluster meals you’d find at many chains.
+- Some of Cairo’s best restaurants are inside hotels.
 Cairo’s luxury hotels take their restaurants seriously.
 They have the budget to hire the best chefs.
 And they’re multi-storied, which means they have the best Nile views in the city.

-This list does not include chain eateries and street food (which are definitely worth trying but belong in a separate category).
+- This list does not include chain eateries and street food (which are definitely must-tries but belong in a separate category).

-So here’s my list of my all-time favorite restaurants in Cairo:
+So here’s my list of my all-time best restaurants in Cairo: